"It is wild out here!"- Oyster Jim

 Are bikes allowed on the trail?

-No, the trail is not designed for bikes.
+No, BIKES ARE NOT ALLOWED.
 Please leave your bikes at the trailheads in one of the bike racks.
 This trail has no sightlines around frequent corners thus bikes are very dangerous.
-If you see a bike please advise the user to walk their bike to the nearest exit.
+If you see a cyclist on the trail please call 250-726-7744 so a bylaw officer can enforce the rules.

 Can children walk the trail?